Comic-Con-Museum/fan-forge-backend/API_DOCS.md

   tags: [ string ] // The tags of the exhibit
   artifacts: [ // The artifacts associated with this exhibit
     {
-      // All fields from response body of POST /artifact, except `parent` }
+      // All fields from response body of GET /artifact/{id}, except `parent` }
   ]
   // requires login: